andrewyy677/metaExpertPro/README.md

 ```

 ### Default parameter settings for DDA and DIA database search
+The users can choose whether or not to run FragPipe and DIA-NN via the command line.

 For DDA-MS database search:
 - True precursor mass tolerance (unit ppm): 20
 - Fragment mass tolerance units (0 for Da, 1 for ppm): 1